The more I learn, the more I’m humbled by how little I know

 When I first started shooting, I started with a Canon Rebel that was 35mm format.
 This camera had everything that we needed, and allowed us to use manual controls or shoot fully automatic.
 For years we used this camera and ended up buying another one so we could carry Black & White film in one body, and Color Film in the other.

 When we realized we needed to make the switch to Digital was when we returned from a two week vacation with 15 rolls of film.
-Digital cameras were on the market at the time, but we kept saying we couldn't afford one.
+Digital cameras were just coming out on the market at the time, but we kept saying we couldn't afford one.
 After that vacation, we did some simple math and came up with this logic.

 15 rolls of 36 exposure film @ $8.95 per roll = $134.25